Coalition for Diversifying Science

 - to provide academic support and community building activities.

 We want the College of Science to be a place where students can explore their cultural identity and science identity all at once.
 Our undergraduate initiatives focus on the intersection of those identities, providing students academic support, community building, and career readiness.
-See our College of Science calendar for most up to date information!
+Join our Inclusion & Diversity newsletter for most up to date information.

 We know the transition into college can be challenging and we want to provide students with the support they need.
 Incoming freshmen from underrepresented and underserved communities can sign up to have a mentor in their first fall semester.
 They will meet with their peer mentor, an upperclassman with a similar academic and cultural background, once a week for the first 13 weeks of the semester.
 Incoming freshmen should check their VT email for more information the summer before they arrive on campus.

 In partnership with the College of Science Inclusion & Diversity Committee, we host an Undergraduate Research Mixer once a semester.
 At this mixer, faculty and graduate students present their research to undergraduates to recruit students for their labs.
 Finding undergraduate research can be daunting, so our mixer breaks down barriers between faculty and students and facilitates the research process.